How to Grow Potatoes

 Growing potatoes is an easy and rewarding task.
 Although potatoes may be a cheap commodity, growing your own is always ideal.
-Firstly, you can ensure you will be eating chemical free, organically grown potatoes.
-Secondly, the flavor is wonderfully better in every way.
-It’s just as we all know, nothing tastes better than fresh produce from our own garden!
+Firstly, you can ensure you will be eating chemical-free, organically grown potatoes.
+Secondly, the flavour is wonderfully better in every way.
+It’s just as we all know; nothing tastes better than fresh produce from your own garden!

 Buying Seed Potatoes

-These can be found at most garden and home improvement centers.
+Seed potatoes can be found at most garden and home improvement centers.
 Preferably, you should purchase organic seeds to avoid using genetically modified varieties.
 Also, it’s better to start with seed potatoes from a garden store.
-This way you will know what specific variety it is, and it will come with growing instructions.
-At the end of the season you can make your own seed potatoes from your harvest.
+This way, you will know what specific variety it is, and it will come with growing instructions.
+At the end of the season, you can make your own seed potatoes from your harvest.

 Making Seed Potatoes

-When making your own seed potatoes, try to have at least two healthy looking eyes on each piece.
-Allow the cuts to heal over for at least 3 days before planting.
-If you don’t allow the seeds to heal over they could end up rotting.
+When making your own seed potatoes, try to have at least two healthy-looking eyes on each piece.
+Allow the cuts to heal over for at least three days before planting.
+If you don’t allow the seeds to heal over, they could end up rotting.

 When to Plant Potatoes